Ocala Demands: The Grange, and other activities prior to the Farmer's Alliance

-Starting in 1873, The Grange would arrive in Florida and grow to 100 lodges.
-The local lodges would at some point agree to form a state level lodge meeting in Monticello, Florida to do so with B. F. Wardlaw serving as the State Master.
-A newspaper would established named the Florida Agriculturist for The Grange.
-A variety of campaigns were undergone by The Grange with some being successful with others being unsuccessful.
-One successful campaign done starting in 1874 by them would be against those who were stealing produce and livestock which eventually resulted in them talking the Florida legislature into prohibiting the sale of cotton from sunset to sunrise.
-An ambitious campaign would be launched in 1875 to launch a cooperative, Florida Cooperative Stock Company but it would not end up being successful.
-The Grange would start to decline in the late 1870s, similarly to the rest of the United States and The Grange had left Florida by 1880.
+The Florida Grange established over 100 local lodges by the late 1870s and launched several cooperative efforts, including the Florida Cooperative Stock Company.
+The local lodges eventually agreed to form a state-level lodge meeting in Monticello, Florida with B. F. Wardlaw serving as the State Master.
+The Florida Agriculturist was established by The Grange.
+A variety of campaigns by the Grange occurred with some being successful.
+One successful campaign started in 1874 against those who were stealing produce and livestock eventually resulted in the Florida legislature prohibiting the sale of cotton from sunset to sunrise.
+An ambitious campaign launched in 1875 established a cooperative, the Florida Cooperative Stock Company, but it was not successful.
+The Grange started to decline in the late 1870s, as it did elsewhere in the United States, and the Grange had left Florida by 1880.

-A predecessor to the Populist Party would be the Independent movement in 1884.
-This would come as a result of several factors.
-The first being that African Americans in eastern Florida had grown less fond of the Republican Party which most of them were part of because they had been voting for the party for many years but not getting anything out of it.
-However, African Americans did not want to vote for the Democratic party because they would not let them hold office.
-A second reason behind its formation would be that a small amount of white liberals who were members of the Republican Party were not happy with the party but didn't want to vote for the Democrats and saw the Independents as a solution.
-The independents ended up having a meeting on June 18 in Live Oak.
-A slate of candidates would be selected along with a platform.
-In the platform it supported making education better, creating a railroad commission, free ballot and local option laws.
+A predecessor to the Populist Party was the Independent movement in 1884.
+This came as a result of several factors.
+The first was that African Americans in eastern Florida had grown less fond of the Republican Party which most of them were part of because they had been voting for the party for many years but not getting anything out of it.
+However, African Americans did not want to vote for the Democratic party because it would not let them hold office.
+A second reason behind its formation was that a small number of white voters who were members of the Republican Party were not happy with the party but didn't want to vote for the Democrats and saw the Independents as a solution.
+The Independents ended up having a meeting on June 18 in Live Oak.
+A slate of candidates was selected along with a platform.
+In the platform it supported improvements to education, creation of a railroad commission, a free ballot, and local option laws.
 It denounced the Bourbon Democrats (whom they thought were favoring the railroads) along with the Disston Land Sale.
-After the 1884 elections, the movement faded away but the grievances of many farmers still stayed the same.
+After the 1884 elections, the movement faded away but the grievances of many farmers remained.

 Another agricultural group that existed prior to the Farmer's Alliance would be a group of localized farmer's unions in northern Florida counties that started forming in March 1887.
 It would eventually end up becoming a state union during a meeting held in Gainesville on October 11.
 During the convention there would be 1,700 members of 35 clubs would end up coming.